 Using mobile based training opens the door to microlearning.
 By reducing topics down into easily-digestible bite-sized chunks, knowledge-retention is greatly enhanced.
 Employing a micro lesson plan with templates that include reinforcement, interactivity and gamification, learners are far more likely to see new information pass from short-term memory to long-term memory.

 It’s not always head office that has the greatest insight in to customer interactions.
 With microlessons being so simple and quick to produce, any staff member can create one.
-It’s a great opportunity to let your most experienced staff impart wisdom to your entire organisation.
+It’s a great way to train retail staff to let your most experienced staff impart wisdom to your entire organisation.
 This, in turn, makes them feel more valued and loyal and, again, helps make training more effective as it comes from a colleague rather than an external expert.

 A great deal of eLearning courseware comes from companies that generate off-the-shelf, one-size-fits all courses that are designed to work for multiple clients.
 While it’s certainly useful to pass on expert advice such as dealing with complaints, it’s more effective when a lesson is tailored to show store employees an environment that they can immediately identify with –especially if the problems being described are particular to that business.